HazukovKirill/lines/README.md

-# univer
+# Lines
-This repository was created for university projects.
+This project implements the game "lines".